DFE-Digital/early-careers-framework/README.md

   # do something
 end
 ```

-## Runbook

-### Updating NPQ applications from manual validation

-This procedure is used after a batch from manual validation has been complete.
-The data also needs to be uploaded to the NPQ application as it uses a different database and there is no syncing procedure in place.

-1. Log in to a container instance
-2. Save CSV data to disk via `vi` and remember the path
-3. Start rails console
-4. Instantiate service with `svc = Importers::NPQManualValidation.new(path_to_csv: Rails.root.join("batchX.csv"))`
-5. Call service with `svc.call`
-6. Exit rails console
-7. Delete CSV as no longer needed

 ## Monitoring, logging, and alerting
 ### Sentry
 We use [sentry.io](https://sentry.io/) for error tracking and performance monitoring.
 Ask a team member for access - this is done through digi-tools.